karupalli/ShoppingApp/README.md

 ○ buy one, get one free on Apples
 ○ 3 for the price of 2 on Oranges
 ● Update your checkout functions accordingly

+How to run

+Main class : TillCheckout
+This takes arguments from command line to read the product items and calcualte the final price

+Unit Test Class:
+PricingServiceSpec